 It looks like Christmas is being heralded with another massive credit/debit card hack.
-US retailer, Target, has issued a statement saying that its systems were breached between November 27th and up until December 15th.
+US retailer, Target

 The company said: “We began investigating the incident as soon as we learned of it.
 We have determined that the information involved in this incident included customer name, credit or debit card number, and the card’s expiration date and CVV (the three-digit security code).”

 A few days after making this statement Target admits